leviathan0117/TRON_Legacy/README.md

 # TRON (v0.1.0-a little of a release update)
 A simple Python 3D graphics library based on OpenGL.
-Created to allow easier development of small Python 3D program.
+Created to allow easier development of small Python 3D programs.

 Source code available at: https://github.com/leviathan117/TRON